RagedUnicorn/docker-wow-vanilla/README.md

 For more info see [container-test](https://github.com/RagedUnicorn/docker-container-test).

-Tests can also be run by category such as command and metadata tests by starting single services in `docker-compose.test.yml`
+Tests can also be run by category such as metadata tests by starting single services in `docker-compose.test.yml`

 ```
 # metadata tests